PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/3-install-vncproxy-and-novnc.md

 - - Project site: [https://novnc.com](https://novnc.com)
     - Project github: [https://github.com/novnc/noVNC](https://github.com/novnc/noVNC)

-<p class="callout info">As we only use external project we dont take any responsibility for data leak, hacks etc.</p>
+>As we only use external project we dont take any responsibility for data leak, hacks etc.

 **We use golang to build our products.**